fdevillard/personalized-dialog/README.md

 Each of the tasks can also be generated from the [bAbI Dialog tasks](https://research.fb.com/projects/babi/) using the files in the `scripts/` directory.

+The experiments might also require to run the script `scripts/merge_split_by_profile.sh` which will generate an aggregation of data from `split-by-profile`.
+This script has to be called once and even if downloaded using the PalAI framework.

 ## Dialog Format
 We provide two variants of the dataset- a full set with 6000/12000 dialogs each for training, development and testing; and a small set restricted to 1000 dialogs each for training, development and testing.
 We also include a second test set (with suffix -OOV.txt) that contains dialogs including entities not present in training and development sets.